 Another area in which Monero has found adoption is for in-browser mining.
 This is because it’s still possible to mine Monero using just a GPU or CPU.
 In-browser mining involves running mining software from an internet browser.
 It’s very easy to do although not very efficient.
-However, if you get hundreds or thousands of computer users to use their own electricity to do it for you, it can be very profitable.
+However, if you get hundreds or thousands of computer users to use their electricity to do it for you, it can be very profitable.

-For some publishers of content, in-browsing mining represents a way to monetise a webpage without forcing advertising on their visitors.
+For some publishers of content, in-browsing mining represents a way to monetize a webpage without forcing advertising on their visitors.
 If it’s made clear that some of the computational power of a website visitor will be used to help fund the site, there is no real harm caused by this.
 The user is free to decide if they want to stay mining for the site or not.

 Some publishers are not very forward about the fact that they are forcing users to mine cryptocurrency for them.
 Additionally, some download websites have hidden Monero mining software as part of the file users are downloading.
-Mining software being used on a computer without the owner’s permission is known as crypto-jacking.
+Mining software is used on a computer without the owner’s permission is known as crypto-jacking.
 When we compare Zcash vs Monero, Monero is preferred for crypto-jacking because of its anonymous properties and the fact it’s still mineable using CPUs and GPUs.